citp/privacy-policy-historical/u/us/use/usersnap.com.md

  **Website visitors:** If you are one of our website visitors, we may collect non-personally-identifying information such as the browser type you are using, the referring site and date and time of each visit.
 We collect information when you register on our site, place an order, subscribe to our newsletter or fill out a form.

  **Information we collect automatically when you use our Services** : We track certain information about you when you visit and interact with any of our services.
 This includes information about the product features you use, the number of screenshots you create, the links you click.
-We also collect information about the people you work with and how yo uwith with them.

 **Cookies** : Usersnap and our third-party partners, such as our advertising and analytics partners, use cookies and other tracking technologies (e.g., web beacons, device identifiers and pixels) to provide functionality and to recognize you across different Services and devices.